 While generosity is an expression of worship, it’s also a personal decision that visitors don’t take lightly.
 That’s why it’s essential you show how gifts to your church make a true impact in the community.
 Lead by example and share your church’s heart for generosity.
 When people see your church’s generosity in action, you’ll inspire more visitors and active churchgoers to come alongside you and participate in giving.

 Remember, 67% of giving happens on a day other than Sunday.
-People give every day of the week using online tools like mobile apps, a giving page on the church’s website, and text.
-For new visitors, giving online is often more comfortable because there’s less pressure when it can be done at their convenience and through their own devices.
+People give every day of the week using digital tools like mobile apps, a giving page on the church’s website, and text.
+For new visitors, digital giving is often more comfortable because there’s less pressure when it can be done at their convenience and through their own devices.

 Follow up with new guests quickly

 New visitor retention is highest when you follow up within 2 days.
 By thanking guests for visiting (either virtually or in-person) and inviting them back while the experience is still fresh on their minds, they feel appreciated.
 Have a system in place to collect contact information by creating a Form to capture fields like name, email, and birthday.
 While it only takes a few moments to reach out, know that the small gesture can be significant.

 Discover how Kindrid helps churches make a lasting first impression!